JPisani4/dark-souls-tools/docs/COMPONENT_AUDIT_REPORT.md

 ## 🎉 **Conclusion**

-The Dark Souls Tools codebase has made **excellent progress** in component modularity and reusability.
+The Soulsborne Tools codebase has made **excellent progress** in component modularity and reusability.
 The implementation of the shared component library and theme system is **outstanding** and provides a solid foundation for future development.

 **Key Achievements:**